3 Marks of True Friends December 20, 2017

 jonah-brown-m3mYumV2lag-unsplash

 As a boy, I heard an older man say, “If you have a handful of true friends in life you are a wealthy person.”
 At the time I thought it was a ridiculous statement.
-I had a lot of friends!
+I had a lot of companions!
 I planned to make more…

 It is easy to make friends.
 It is harder to keep them.